SpatioTemporal/pystare/README.md

     export STARE_INCLUDE_DIR=/path/to/directory-containing-stare.h/
     export STARE_LIB_DIR=/path/to/directory-containing-stare.a/

 It may be necessary to set PYTHON_INCLUDE_DIRS, if, for example, numpy headers cannot be found.

+STARE version 0.16.0 or greater is required.

 ## Installation